If you are in care and don’t like your placement, it is important that you can explain the things you don’t like to your social worker or carers.

 Get Some Help

-If you still feel that no-one is listening you get help from an Advocate from our Always Heard Advocacy Helpline.
+If you still feel that no-one is listening, you can get help from an Advocate from our Always Heard Advocacy Helpline.